(Originally 2006; introduction and postlude from 2010; slightly updated in 2015.)

 As for Gillespie, Silver and Blakey, I regret to say that of what I know, much of their output of this era is poorly-recorded, bloated with questionable concepts, or weighted down by B-team sidemen taking overly-long solos.
 Probably I just haven't heard the right material; many of their supposed best '70s-'80s albums are among the rarest of all to find these days.
 This is in stark contrast to the more experimental musics.
 The Mosaic sets of Braxton and Threadgill alone -- both unavailable in 2006 -- are essential for those curious about the area.
 If Mosaic completes the Arista/Novus triad with an Oliver Lake/Michael Gregory Jackson set we will be good to go on that side.
 Then they can get us the best '70s Blakey, Gillespie, Silver, and all those mouth-watering Japanese issues of major straight-ahead heavyweights like the aforementioned Roy Haynes.

-The Modern Jazz Quartet, In Memoriam (1973, Little David) I did find this unheralded gem on LP.
-After asking around for a couple of years, I think I'm the only person to have listened to this in recent memory.
+The Modern Jazz Quartet, In Memoriam (1973, Little David) After asking around a bit, I think I'm the only person to have listened to this in recent memory.
 But it is quite wonderful, especially the title track.
 Like Chick Corea, in later years John Lewis was probably too Type A for my taste.
-But he had great aspirations for the music, and "In Memoriam" has "classical" harmony, beautiful melodies, and a successful intergration of a full string section.
+But he had great aspirations for the music, and "In Memoriam" has "classical" harmony, beautiful melodies, and a successful integration of a full string section.
 This album should be known.

 Since making the first list I keep getting more interested in the humble but profound fruits of the working-class modernists.
 They were the last generation of earthy common-practice improvisors mostly untouched by Real Books, chord scales, and jazz education in general.
 They came from diverse communities but congregated in New York to play the gigs and make the records.

 The heat gets turned up when you add horns and drums.
 It seems that some elements of the Coltrane/Tyner modal language was assimilated by just about everyone, even if they were older.
 It's often just an aura rather than the nuts and bolts.
 Two cool records paying tribute to NYC show what I mean: The Art Farmer/Benny Golson Jazztet featuring Curtis Fuller, Back to the City (1986, Contemporary) have four important new compositions by the Mozart of hard-bop, and you can hear he has been thinking about modality just a teeny bit.
 Golson was largely inactive during the seventies and early 80's, and reportedly came back to jazz thanks to the breakthrough of Wynton Marsalis, for which we should be thankful.
 Pianist Mickey Tucker is a good example of the kind of musician I find intriguing these days.
 It sounds like he knows the information only as folk music, completely untouched by introspection or intellect.
 (I don't mean this as a criticism!)
-Somehow I have been unable to hear any records when Tucker was Blakey's music director.
 Charlie Rouse, The Upper Manhattan Jazz Society (1981, Enja) Rouse was most comfortable as a sideman or as a member as a collective.
 I like Sphere but sometimes they are a bit smooth for my taste.
 This comparatively unruly quintet with x-factors Benny Bailey and Albert Dailey storms the gates.
-Great sound and Keith Copeland (who I don't really know otherwise) swings hard.
+Great sound and Buster Williams and Keith Copeland swing hard.

-The Upper Manhattan Jazz Society is dead center of what I like collecting these days, especially on LP: mostly black, mostly NYC, mostly bebop-to-modal '70s and '80s jazz.
-Jazz with a capitalized, underlined, boldfaced, and italicized "J." Recent acquisitions include:
+The Upper Manhattan Jazz Society is dead center of what I find irresistible these days, especially on LP: mostly black, mostly NYC, mostly bebop-to-modal '70s and '80s jazz.
+Jazz with a capitalized, underlined, boldfaced, and italicized "J." In one hectic period I acquired:

-Not to mention the complete recordings of Woody Shaw and Joe Henderson, of course.
-Within this genre, they were the real leaders of the era.
+When summing up, I should reinforce Woody Shaw and Joe Henderson.
+They were the real leaders of the era.